 How To Make Hibachi Fried Rice

-In the same wok, add the butter and more oil (if needed), and once it's hot, add the green onion, ginger, and garlic.
-Sauté everything for a couple of minutes until fragrant.
+2. Cook the rice.
+In the same wok you just cooked the egg in, add the butter and a bit more oil if needed.
+Once it's hot, add the green onions, ginger, and garlic.
+Sauté for a couple of minutes.

 How To Store Hibachi Fried Rice

-Also, just so you know, if you want to keep the rice for longer, you can freeze it for up to 2 months.
+In the freezer: If you want to keep the homemade fried rice for longer, you can freeze the cooled rice in a freezer safe bag or conatiner for up to 2 months.

 Alternatively, you can reheat the rice in the microwave.
 First, add the rice to a microwave-safe bowl, then add a couple of spoonfuls of water or a single ice cube to the bowl.
 Microwave in 20-second increments, stirring between each one, until thoroughly heated.